 Respond to the following questions with reference to the assessment criteria, program objectives and relevant key program priorities:

 Outline what you plan to do and describe the artistic concept of the project.
-Include the year level/s you will be engaging with and how the creative ideas meet the needs and aspirations of the school.
+Include the year level/s and number of students you will be engaging with and how the creative ideas meet the needs and aspirations of the school.
 Describe the creative processes and how the residency engages the school community.

 Provide a summary of the key milestones in your activity planning and delivery, the key stages of the activity and who will be responsible.
+Outline the number of creative sessions/workshops/activities that will take place.
+Note: your project should contain a minimum of 15 days of direct engagement with students.
 Please outline your plans for marketing and promotion of the activity.

 Outline the benefits for the school (students, teachers, leadership, wider school community) participating in the residency.
 Why have the artist and school chosen to partner to deliver this activity?
 How did the artist and school connect on this project?
 Provide a brief outline of the artist’s practice including any relevant experience working with students and teachers.

 Outline the methods, processes or tools you will use to measure and report your progress towards and/or achievement of the activity outcomes you outlined in Question 2.
 Consider how you will know whether you achieved your proposed outcomes.
 These may be tangible creative outcomes or processes.
-Outline how you intend to measure and/or document activity.
+Outline how you intend to measure and/or document the activity.
+How will the students reflect on their involvement and learnings?
+What skills will the teachers have learnt from the resident creative?
 Outline how you will share the learnings with the wider education/creative learning community.

 Please note: it is not a requirement of the program to have a creative outcome at the end of the residency.